MOHAMMED1MEDHAT/typeOrm-crash-course/README.md

 ### nest-typeOrm-demo
 - This is a simple project to demonstrate the use of TypeORM with NestJS.
-It is a simple REST API to manage users and their addresses.
-It uses a SQLite database to store the data.